elisa-tech/wg-aerospace/demos/env/Readme.md

 <!--
 SPDX-License-Identifier: CC-BY-SA-4.0
 -->

 # Environment building notes

 The information talks about the process and background notes used to develop the Docker environment used to run the demos.
-The specific emulated environments are described [here.](../docs/embedded-environments/Readme.md)
+The specific emulated environments are [described in detail.](../docs/embedded-environments/Readme.md)

-CI that builds and stores our images - https://gitlab.com/elisa-tech/aero-wg/aero-wg-ci
+CI that builds and stores our images - <https://gitlab.com/elisa-tech/aero-wg/aero-wg-ci>

 ## Development